 - Use OR in capital letters to include results that have one term or the other, but not both (see Figure 3, below).
 For example: “President OR Governor” will have results for either President or Governor.

 - Using NOT in capital letters will exclude results for a keyword.
 For example: if you wanted results for Houston, but didn’t want results for Sam Houston, you could use NOT to exclude results related to Sam Houston.
 Searching “Houston NOT Sam” will exclude “Sam” from the search (see Figure 4, below).

 Please note that this type of searching works best when you only have two keywords, as demonstrated in the example above.
 If you have additional terms, you may want to use phrase searching instead, for example: Bexar NOT "San Antonio".

 A phrase search is used to search for a set of words in the exact order they appear.
 To do a phrase search, type quotation marks around the keyword phrase.
 For example: searching for the phrase “civil war” will return results for materials that have only that specific keyword phrase (see Figure 5, below).

 Once you have completed your search, you may need to refine your results.
 Learn more about refining search results.

 To search all the collections in the TDA, enter your keyword or phrase into the search bar at the top of the page and click on the "Archive" button (see Figure 6, below).

 To conduct a keyword or phrase search within a collection, first navigate to the collection of interest to you.
 You may do so by browsing descriptive guides or using the Explore Archive feature.
-Then use the search bar located under the collection's description information (see Figures 7 and 8, below).
-The search button may say "collection" or "record" depending on what level of the collection you are viewing.
+Then use the search bar under the collection's description information (see Figures 7 and 8, below).
+The search button says "folder" instead of "archive" to show you are searching within a narrower scope.